rktjmp/lush.nvim/README.md

 Lush lets you define your scheme as a *mini-dsl*, provides HSL *colour manipulation* aids, and gives you *real time* feedback of your changes.

+It also enables extension or modification of other Lush schemes.

 Lush themes can be exported to plain VimL for distribution (or escape), and they can also be *imported* to other Lua (or VimL) files to access color) data.